alxjrvs/suindex/docs/MCP_SETUP.md

 # MCP Server Setup Guide

-This guide explains how to configure the Model Context Protocol (MCP) servers for the Salvage Union Index project.
+This guide explains how to configure the Model Context Protocol (MCP) servers for the SURef project.

 ## Overview